Crestwood Preparatory College

-Crestwood Preparatory College is a co-ed, non-semestered high school in Toronto, Ontario.
+Crestwood Preparatory College is a co-ed, private, non-semestered high school in Toronto, Ontario.

 History

 Crestwood initially began in 1980.
 In September 2001, Crestwood Preparatory College opened at its current site.

 Sports

 Crestwood Preparatory College is well known for its academic sports program.
 Crestwood's primary sport they are known for is basketball, although they have many other ones, such as hockey, swimming, soccer, curling, and badminton.